schellenberg/computerscience20/docs/_sources/Review/Python.rst.txt

 .. parsonsprob:: review_image_manipulation_1

-    Construct a function that draws the *negative* of the image shown above:
+    Construct a function that draws the *negative* of the image shown above. *Note*: due to technical limitations with this question, you need to use the *x* coordinate as your outer loop.
     -----
     import image
     =====